 Buildings and improvements 5 to 40 years

 Land improvements 5 to 15 years

 Furniture and fixtures 5 to 20 years

 Vehicles 10 years

+Software 3 years

+Leasehold improvements Lesser of 40 years or the lease term

 Equipment 3 to 20 years

-Debt Issuance Costs, Net - Loan origination costs are being amortized over the life of the loan utilizing a straight-line method which approximates the effective interest rate method.
-The amortization of these costs is included in interest expense in the combined statement of operations and changes in members' equity.
-Amortization of loan origination costs was \$242,784 for the year ended December 31, 2021.
+Debt Issuance Costs - Financing costs associated with the notes payable have been deferred and are being amortized over the term of the related debt using the straight-line method, which approximates the effective interest method.
+Amortization of debt issuance costs is recognized as interest expense in the statement of operations and changes in members' equity.
+Unamortized debt issuance costs are included as a reduction related to debt liabilities.